kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 Another important aspect of structs is that they do not support inheritance.
 This might sound like a big limitation, but it actually has the benefit that when you call a method on a struct, the compiler knows exactly which method is called at compile time, as opposed to having to resolve this through a vtable at run-time.
 This concept is called "static dispatch", and allows the compiler to apply various optimisations such as inlining function calls.

 As a best practice, you should consider using structs by default.
-I learned all the stuff above from a [WWDC 2016 talk on Swift performance](https://developer.apple.com/videos/play/wwdc2016/416).
+I learned all the stuff above from a <smart-link linkType="ext" linkId="wwdc16_performance">WWDC 2016 talk on Swift performance</smart-link>.
 If you are interested in how Swift handles objects, memory, polymorphism, etc., I do recommend to watch this talk.

 A struct can be defined as follows: